AC-Storm-YT/Alphy-Public/README.md

 Starting with **Alphy 2.0.0**, the official build uses Discord authorization before opening the app.

-This system exists to protect the official Alphy release, manage access and beta features, and make future role-based permissions possible without hardcoding private permission rules into the open-source project.
+This system exists to protect the official Alphy release, manage access and beta features, and make future role-based permissions possible.

 To use Alphy, you need to: